 Just add some soaked seeds to your glass of milk at night.

 15. Basil Seeds For Urinary System Infection :

 Basil seeds are very useful for curing a bladder infection.
 The antibacterial properties of basil seeds help us to fight against infection.
-The most common reason for urinary infection is less water intake and sabja seeds help us to maintain water intake.
+Actually, the most common reason for urinary infection is less water intake and sabja seeds help us to maintain water intake.

-Just add 1 table spoon basil seeds in your water bottle (1 liter) and to give some flavour add honey, rooh-afza or your favourite sharbat or cordial.
+Just add 1 tablespoon basil seeds in your water bottle (1 liter) and add honey, rooh-afza or your favourite sharbat or cordial to give some flavour.

 16. Sabja Seeds for Cough Relief :

 Tulsi or basil has been used since ancient times for treatment of cold and cough.
 Sabja seeds or sweet basil seeds are rich in antioxidants, flavonoids like vicenin, oretin and act as an immunity booster.
 The rich properties of Basil seeds help us to fight with general infections like cold and cough.
 Due to anti inflammatory properties , basil seeds also help to relieve pain caused in muscle due to coughing.